Callumgm/Cookies_RAT/README.md

 ## :dart: 〢 About ##

-Remote Access Tool (rat) built in python made for Educational purposes only, discord is utilized as the CNC
+Remote Access Tool (rat) built in python made for Educational purposes only, discord is utilized as the CNC <br>
+Do not scan the compiled payload with any anti-virus otherwise, it will become detected and rendered useless

 ## :sparkles: 〢 Features ##